On this page:

 You can change Start Dates or End Dates one by one or in bulk.
 Follow these steps to change one or more campaigns’ Start Dates or End Dates:

-1. Locate the Campaigns section of your in-progress plan’s 4 out of 4 Steps page.
+Locate the Campaigns section of the plan’s 6 out of 6 Steps page.

 Edit another campaign value